Get Help From a First Offense DUI Lawyer Near You

 The defendant will also have to pay court costs, attorney’s fees, surcharges and other expenses in addition to the fine.
 An OWI/DUI with a $500 fine could cost may cost the defendant more than $1,000.

-An experienced Indianapolis DUI defense attorney will push for the minimum consequences if you’re convicted, which may include probation and community service instead of jail time.
+An experienced first offense DUI attorney will push for the minimum consequences if you’re convicted, which may include probation and community service instead of jail time.
 Many first-time offenders are given hours of community service to complete.

 Additionally, Indiana law does not require OWI/DUI offenders to attend drug or alcohol abuse assessment and education, but many courts attach these requirements upon conviction.